 Baby carriers that force a child’s legs into a straight or dangling position are unhealthy and potentially dangerous.
 When being transported in a carrier, a baby’s hips should be spread apart and bent, almost in a squatting position.

-See the images below, published by The National Hip Dysplasia Institute, which demonstrate healthy and unhealthy positions for babies in their carriers.
+See the images below, published by The National Hip Dysplasia Institute, which demonstrates healthy and unhealthy positions for babies in their carriers.
 The diagrams on the left portray improper baby positioning, while the diagrams on the right display healthier positions for infants in carriers and slings:

 The diagram on the left indicates a normal hip joint, while the diagram on the right indicates a hip joint with dysplasia, where the socket is shallow.